jdossgollin/cpcRain/README.md

 However, the advantage here is that the `lubridate` package's `as_date` function takes the origin to be 1970-01-01 by default, so you can call `as_date(nc$dim$time$vals)` without any trouble.

 Still, this is a needlessly complicated way to extract data from these files.
+You don't even have to call .
 The much easier way is to use the `cpcReadNCDF` function, which can extract data from multiple years at once.
-Since the `.nc` files are inherently gridded, we can subset the data before reading it in:
+Since the `.nc` files are gridded by default, we can subset the data before reading it in:

 ``` r
 dt4 <- cpcReadNCDF(